KuanHsiaoKuo/kuanhsiaokuo_dev/src/programming_languages/python/from_local_to_cloud.md

 ## 5. **Real-world Application Scenarios**

-**1. Dockerized Deployment Without Volume Mounts: Redefining Docker Deployment Strategies with Virtual Storage Experiences**
+### 5.1.
+Dockerized Deployment Without Volume Mounts: Redefining Docker Deployment Strategies with Virtual Storage Experiences

 Traditional Docker deployments often rely on volume mounts to persist data beyond a container's lifecycle.
 This practice, although functional, can sometimes lead to intricacies, especially in complex multi-container setups.
 With the